32° F

 Looking at a dark night scene.
 Above there is a crest of a mountain and down the center there is a red orange glowing line of embers falling down the mountain.
 Below are trees and an archway that reads Camp Curry

-Detail from a historic postcard depicting the historic Yosemite Firefall from Curry Village.
+Historic postcard depicting the historic Yosemite Firefall from Curry Village.
 Image of YOSE 079431 courtesy of NPS.

 The Original Yosemite Firefall